GrimDevelopment/bypass/docs/API.md

 {
   "success": true, // Detemines success of request.
   "destination": "https://git.gay/a/bifm", // Destination of URL.
-  "original-url": "https://ouo.io/2dktqo", // The original URL.
+  "originalUrl": "https://ouo.io/2dktqo", // The original URL.
-  "date-solved": 1655685246159, // JS Date() output
+  "dateSolved": 1655685246159, // JS Date() output
-  "from-cache": true, // Determines if the solution came from the BIFM instance's cache or not.
+  "fromCache": true, // Determines if the solution came from the BIFM instance's cache or not.
-  "from-fastforward": false // Determines if the solution came from FastForward's Crowd Bypass feature or not.
+  "fromFastforward": false // Determines if the solution came from FastForward's Crowd Bypass feature or not.
 }
 ```